-Company operations, such as manufacturing and transportation, emit GHGs including carbon dioxide (CO2), methane (CH4) and hydrofluorocarbons (HFCs), contributing to climate change.
-Emissions from product use are largely discussed in the Product environmental stewardship, and we account for this emissions source alongside our entire value chain GHG footprint.
+Company operations, such as manufacturing and transportation, emit greenhouse gases (GHGs) including carbon dioxide (CO2), methane (CH4) and hydrofluorocarbons (HFCs), contributing to climate change.
+Emissions from product use are largely discussed in Product environmental stewardship, and we account for this emissions source alongside our entire value chain GHG footprint.

 Our targets and progress

 As a company that follows the science, we use it to inform our climate strategy.
-We set science based GHG emissions reduction targets in 2015 and were one of the first companies in the FTSE 350 to have them approved by the Science Based Targets initiative (SBTi), which means that our targets are in line with the level of decarbonisation required to keep global temperature increase below 2 degrees Celsius.
-In May 2019, we received confirmation from SBTi that our GHG Scope 1 and 2 targets are consistent with reductions required to keep warming to 1.5 degrees Celsius, the most ambitious goal of the Paris Agreement.
+We set science-based GHG emissions reduction targets in 2015 and were one of the first companies in the FTSE 350 to have them approved by the Science Based Targets initiative (SBTi), which meant that our targets were in line with the level of decarbonisation required to keep global temperature increase below 2°C. In May 2019, we received confirmation from SBTi that our GHG Scope 1 and 2 targets are consistent with reductions required to keep warming to 1.5°C, the most ambitious goal of the Paris Agreement.
 Our Scope 3 targets are aligned with current best practice.

 A full description of our GHG emissions methodology is located in our Sustainability Data Summary.

 Ambition Zero Carbon details our commitment and roadmap to eliminating our carbon emissions from operations by 2025 and ensuring that our entire value chain is carbon negative by 2030.

 Our plan sets out to make our operations responsible for zero carbon emissions.
 Rather than relying on offset schemes to reach zero emissions, we will not emit CO2 in the first place.

 To achieve this, we will: